 Traditional silos are broken down by being intensely interdisciplinary and working at the nexus of epidemiology, health policy, international relations, law, medicine, political science, sociology, statistics and other disciplines.

 The Lab addresses the challenge of thinly spread expertise by networking leading scholars in the area and serving as a flagship for collaborative multi-centre research, education and policy initiatives.
-The Lab is also the administrative host of the Institute of Population and Public Health (IPPH).
 Having worked with partners like Chatham House, Cochrane Collaboration, Harvard Global Health Institute, and the Norwegian Institute of Public Health, ensures the Lab helps deepen its network’s connections with and contributions to the world.